nsNeruno/flutter_ipay88/flutter_ipay88/README.md

 // Access the Indonesian SDK
 IPay sdkID = plugin.sdkID;
+// Access the Sandbox version of Indonesian SDK sdkID = plugin.sdkIDSandbox;

 // Create an empty IPay88 Payment Object and assign some values to it's fields IPayPayment payment = IPayPayment()